deniseschannon/rancher-catalog/infra-templates/k8s/48/README.md

 ### Changelog for Kubernetes v1.10.5

-* Updated for the latest Kubernetes release.
+* Updated for the latest Kubernetes release
+* Fixed an issue where HPA wasn't working
+* Fixed an issue where k8s ingress controller was not updating node IPs when there are a large number of ingresses on several hosts
 * Added loglevel to `kubernetes-agent` and `lb-service-rancher` services to help with debugging

 ### Required Open Ports on hosts